Do you have a majestic Black Great Dane?

 - Blue (Blue Great Danes)

-Off standard colors include Double Merle Great Danes, which are White Great Danes with predisposed health conditions.
+Off standard colors include Double Merle Great Danes, which are White Great Danes that often have predisposed health conditions.
 Off standard colors that are not approved to be in the show ring are typically bred without health testing.
 (OFF STANDARD GREAT DANES)

 Read more about the colors of Great Danes here.